GSA/ficam-arch/pages/ficam_contribute.md

 We encourage you to read our [CONTRIBUTING](../CONTRIBUTING.md) policy, our [LICENSE](../LICENSE.md), and our [README](../README.md), all of which exist within this repository.

-We welcome contributions in the form of requests, issues and pages.
+We welcome contributions in the form of requests, issues and pages:

 * _Requests:_ You've identified a useful addition to the architecture which benefits USG Agencies
   * Open an Issue on this repository